leon4rd/test/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.